anton-belkin/ChatRelay/README.md

 Set `FAKE_OPENAI_MODE=1` (and keep the default trigger prompt `please call JS that outputs 10`) to avoid OpenAI calls during CI.
 In this mode the server:

-- Detects the fake prompt and pretends the assistant chose the `demo.generate_number` tool.
+- Detects the fake prompt and pretends the assistant chose the `demo_generate_number` tool.
 - Actually calls the tool via the FastAPI service so we still exercise the full MCP path.
 - Streams a friendly explanation (“the tool returned 10”) after the synthetic tool call completes.